Research & Graduate Studies

 See our score charts for course recommendations based on MPE scores earned.

-While MATH 102 or MATH 150 may not count towards your degree at TAMUG, these courses will help you to build the math skills needed to be successful in your required MATH courses.
-Taking them can potentially improve your cumulative GPA and the grade you make later in your required MATH courses.
+While MATH 102 or MATH 150 may not count towards your degree at TAMUG, these courses will help you to build the math skills needed to be successful in your required math courses.

-Remember, the MPE exam may be taken up to three times, so there is room for improvement if you take the exam early enough prior to registration.
+Remember, the MPE exam may be taken up to three times, so there is room for improvement if you take the exam early enough prior to the beginning of the semester.
 There is a 30 day waiting period between each attempt.
-The highest score earned will be considered for placement into a MATH course.
+The highest score earned will be considered for placement into a mathematics course at TAMUG.